-The Complainant is the largest steel producing company in the world and is the market leader in steel for use in automotive, construction, household appliances and packaging with 69.1 million tonnes crude steel made in 2021.
-The Complainant also owns an important domain names portfolio, such as the domain name <arcelormittal.com> registered since 27 January 2006, which it uses for its official website.
+The Complainant is the largest steel producing company in the world and is the market leader in steel for use in automotive, construction, household appliances and packaging with 59 million tonnes crude steel made in 2022.
+The Complainant also owns the domain name <arcelormittal.com> registered since 27 January 2006, which it uses for its official website.

-The disputed domain name <arcelormittal-burns.com> was registered on 2 December 2022.
+The disputed domain name <arcelormital.cam> was registered on 18 August 2023.
 It resolves to an index page and has mail exchange ("MX") settings enabled.